XanoCode/m.e-oasis-cassis/README.md

-It's a wedb site for the Mini Enterprise of the School Maurice de vlamink
+It's a wed site for the Mini Enterprise of the School Maurice de vlamink